zweily/copilot-api/README.md

 A wrapper around GitHub Copilot API to make it OpenAI compatible, making it usable for other tools.

+**Note:** Image/vision capabilities are not supported as GitHub Copilot's API does not support image input.

 ## Prerequisites

 - Bun (version 1.0.0 or higher)